-Norwich City v Millwall
+Sargent scores twice as Norwich beat Millwall

 Post update

-Attempt blocked.
-Marcelino Núñez (Norwich City) right footed shot from outside the box is blocked.

-George Saville (Millwall) is shown the yellow card for a bad foul.

-Joshua Sargent (Norwich City) wins a free kick in the attacking half.
+Grant Hanley (Norwich City) wins a free kick in the defensive half.

 Post update